-The Pathways to Neurosciences program aims to foster belonging, excellence, and leadership in the next generation of neuroscience trainees.
+The Pathways to Neurosciences program aims to foster belonging, excellence, and leadership in the next generation of Stanford neuroscience trainees.

-The Pathways program is part of an NIH-funded research study that seeks to collect actionable data about how to effectively increase social connection and feelings of belonging for historically underrepresented trainees in the neurosciences.
+This program is part of an NIH-funded research study that seeks to collect actionable data about how to effectively increase social connection and feelings of belonging for historically underrepresented trainees in the neurosciences.

 Participants will take part in a mentorship and leadership training program that includes the following opportunities: